mm3509/b9122/syllabus/appendix-grading.md

 I release assignments after after a lecture; they are due on the Tuesday around 10 days later, so you have two weekends to complete them.
 I drop the lowest grade among the 5 assignments.

-The grading for assignments and exams is the same: see below for the Autograder.
+The grading for assignments and exams is the same: see below for the grading rubric.

 ## Exams

 Exams are in-person and last 3 hours.
 We will have a midterm and a final exam.
-See below for the Autograder.
+See below for the grading rubric.

 One week before the exam, I will send you a study guide so you can review the material and be prepared for the exam.

-## Autograder
+## Assessment grading rubric and Autograder

 This course uses an "Autograder" on Gradescope: you write code to complete the assignments, and I write code that gauges the quality of your code.